azadwasan/neuralnetwork/docs/easyNN/BackPropagation.md

 Fig 5: Hidden Layer activation function output impact on output layer

 Referring to Fig. 5, we can see that activation function output from each neuron is hidden layer feeds into each neuron of the next layer (or output layer in this specific case), as can be seen by the green and orange arrows in the figure.
 Hence, each output affects multiple neurons in the next layer, hence we have to account for this effect.
 The last equation needs to be updated accordingly.
-However, initially we will write cost gradient for activation function output $a_0^{(L-1)}$ and generalize it later after we have simplified it.
+However, initially we will write cost gradient for activation function output $a_0^{(L-1)}$ and generalize it afterwards.
+Here is the specific equation

 $$\frac{\partial C_0}{\partial w_{kl}^{(L-1)}} =
 \colorbox{#90EE90}{$\frac{\partial C_0}{\partial a_0^{(L)}} \frac{\partial a_0^{(L)}}{\partial z_0^{(L)}} \frac{\partial z_0^{(L)}}{\partial a_0^{(L-1)}} \frac{\partial a_0^{(L-1)}}{\partial z_0^{(L-1)}} \frac{\partial z_0^{(L-1)}}{\partial w_{kl}^{(L-1)}}$}